Z3R0C1PH3R/nsh2025-sample-submission/README.md

 3. Run the container: `docker run -p 8000:8000 cargo-management`
 4. Test the API at http://localhost:8000

+### Or you can try running the checker script with this repo's url: https://drive.google.com/file/d/1en9GyBDrRCPlaN073fiOiTjUTPjjaIst/view?usp=drive_link

 ## API Documentation

 ### Placement API